vanjs-org/van/addons/van_cone/README.md

 navLink(props, ...children)
 ```

 `navLink` allows almost full control of the creation of the link.
 It's arguments
-(`props` and `children`) are passed to the underlying `van.tags.a` unchaged with the following exceptions to the `props` argument:
+(`props` and `children`) are passed to the underlying `van.tags.a` unchanged with the following exceptions to the `props` argument:

 These props are used for creating the url and **will not** be passed to `van.tags.a`:
 * `props.name` (required)